Tektronix: 1970–1985

 A Tektronix model 475A portable analog oscilloscope, a very typical instrument of the late 1970s.

 In 1974, the company acquired 256 acre in Wilsonville, Oregon where it built a facility for its imaging group.
 By 1976, the company employed nearly 10,000, and was the state's largest employer.
 Tektronix's 1956 expansion and, in 1962, Electro Scientific Industries' similar move to Washington County and expansion are credited with fostering the development of a large high-tech industry in Washington County, a number of firms which collectively are often referred to as the "Silicon Forest".

 For many years, Tektronix was the major electronics manufacturer in Oregon, and in 1981, its U.S. payroll peaked at over 24,000 employees.
 Tektronix also had operations in Europe, South America and Asia.
 European factories were located in Saint Peter's, Guernsey (then in the European Free Trade Association) until 1990, Hoddesdon (Hertfordshire, UK) and Heerenveen, Netherlands (then in the European Common Market).
 Some oscilloscopes marketed in Europe and the UK were sold under the brand name Telequipment but many in the UK used the Tektronix brand name in the 1960s and '70s.

-For many years, Tektronix operated in Japan as Sony-Tektronix, a 50-50 joint venture of Sony Corporation and Tektronix, Inc; this was due to Japanese trade restrictions at the time.
+For many years, Tektronix operated in Japan as Sony-Tektronix, a 50-50 joint venture of Sony and Tektronix, Inc; this was due to Japanese trade restrictions at the time.
 Since then, Tektronix has bought out Sony's share and is now the sole owner of the Japanese operation.
 Under the Sony-Tektronix name, the 300 series oscilloscopes were lightweight and totally portable.
 They replaced the model 321/321A oscilloscopes.
 Examples of the Sony/Tektronix models were 314, 323, 335 and 370.